Freedom of expression and access to information

 This entails analysis of new and existing legislation and policies and how they impact on the exercise of freedom of expression and access to information rights and the monitoring of the enjoyment of the same rights.

-As more and more governments, including Zimbabwe, are using legislation, including privacy and national security laws, to gain control over digital spaces and infrastructure, the monitoring conducted under this activityalso involves free expression online as it refers to the right to seek, receive and impart information and ideas online, without fear or restriction from surveillance, censorship or laws silencing dissent.
+As more and more governments, including Zimbabwe, are using legislation, including privacy and national security laws, to gain control over digital spaces and infrastructure, the monitoring conducted under this activity also involves free expression online.
+Free expression online is about the right to seek, receive and impart information and ideas online, without fear or restriction from surveillance, censorship or laws silencing dissent.

 Further reference is drawn from regional, continental and international instruments on freedom of expression, notably the Universal Declaration on Human Rights, Windhoek Declaration, African Charter on Broadcasting, African Charter on Human and Peoples Rights, Declaration of Principles of Freedom of Expression and Access to Information, African Platform on Access to Information, among others.

 The constitutional provisions and the regional, continental and international instruments are the foremost research and monitoring tools used in the production of our publications such as the Africa Media Barometer, So This Is Democracy and Transparency Assessment Report.